Corporate GovernanceCorporate Governance Guidelines

 Article 17

-The number of the Company’s Board of Directors shall be between three and ten, and in principle, one-third or more of its members shall be Independent Outside Directors.
+The number of members of the Company’s Board of Directors shall be between three and ten, and in principle, one-third or more of its members shall be Independent Outside Directors.
 Independent Outside Directors shall include those who have management experience in other companies, etc.

 2